 Introduction to the Bible From the Ancient Near Eastern Perspective

 This course is an introduction to the Aramaic translation of The Bible and The Ancient Near Eastern culture of the time using “The Seven Keys" (Aramaic language, Idioms, Mysticism, Psychology, Culture, Symbolism and Amplification), essential tools for knowing how to read the Bible and develop a meaningful understanding of The Bible.
 Through lecture, online class and discussion, independent study and written assignments, students will learn to read The Bible and apply “The Seven Keys”.
-The course is online will be taught in five weekly 1.5 hour sessions. .
+The course is online and will be taught in six bi-weekly 90 minute lecture sessions. .
 Lectures will be recorded for those who cannot attend live.

 Written Assignments (For those pursuing the Certificate)